-Writing holds a powerful ingredient for gaining relief from grief.
+Journaling is a powerful ingredient for releasing grief.

-Writing aids in reflection, exploration and discovery of who they are and who they strive to become – because, as we already know, when one experiences the death of a spouse, they change inside.
-Writing becomes a tool for expressing not only their thoughts and feelings, but their fears and challenges; allowing them to find their “new normal”.
+Writing down your feelings and thoughts aids in reflection, exploration and discovery of who you are and who you strive to become – because, as you already know, when you experience the death of a spouse, you change inside.
+Journaling becomes a tool for expressing not only thoughts and feelings, but fears and challenges; allowing you to find your “new normal”.
 Along with a grief mentor, writing WILL bring peace to your heart.

 There is a sacredness in tears.
 They are not the mark of weakness, but of power.
 They speak more eloquently than ten thousand tongues.
 They are the messengers of overwhelming grief, of deep contrition, and of unspeakable love.
 Washington Irving